RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - **Board:** ST `b-l072z-lrwan1` with X-Nucleo extension

-- **Objective:**
+- **Objective:** Write an application that starts 2 threads

-  - Write an application that reads the HTS221 sensors values (temperature and humidity) and the LSM6DSL accelerometer values every 2 seconds
+    - `thread1` reads the HTS221 sensors values (temperature and humidity) every 2 seconds and prints the values to stdout
+    - `thread2` reads the LSM6DSL accelerometer values every 100ms and prints the values to stdout

+    - The drivers are initialized in the `main` function after the threads creations

 - _Tip_: refer to the online documentation of the device drivers